OpenStackOnRaPi/ostackinstall/README.md

 If you want to use flat provider networks only, follow the remainder of this subsection and then continue with sections [5.
 Kolla-ansible and OpenStack installation](#5-kolla-ansible-and-openstack-installation) and [6.
 Managing your cluster](#managing-your-cluster).

 If you are determined to use VLAN provider networks in your cluster, follow this section up to step _2.
 Install and enable netplan_ (but not _3.
-Host network configuration (for flat provider network)_), and then proceed to [3.iii VLAN provider networks - part 1 (RPi network configuration for flat network)](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
-Note that in this case we use a two-step approach.
-In subsection 3.iii only a flat provider network will be set in the cluster, while VLAN provider networks will be deployed as late as in section [7.
+Host network configuration (for flat provider network)_), and then proceed to [3.iv VLAN provider networks - part 1 (RPi network configuration for flat network)](#3iv-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
+Note that in the latter case we use a two-step approach: in subsection 3.iv only a flat provider network will be set in the cluster, while VLAN provider networks will be deployed as late as in section [7.
 VLAN provider networks - part 2 (enabling and using VLAN provider networks)](#7-vlan-provider-networks---part-2-enabling-and-using-vlan-provider-networks).

 #### Network configuration description